Learning objectives: 1.1; 1.2; 1.3; 1.4.

 The fun started when I added flash, making the metal steps spark.
 The only downside was the ISO was quite high because of the lack of light, so the shots are quite noisy.
 It’s a shame I didn’t have my tripod.
 That said, I still plan to tweet Elton John to see if he wants to add them to his modernist collection.
 I am sure we can agree on reasonable rates.

 Some more for the Cafe-society set.
 How many times can you photograph the same tin?
 Dunno, but it worked for Andy Warhol.
 No tripod to hand – and it shows – but I tried to make the most of the strange blue light (no, nothing in the air at this point; just an ambulance outside the cafe attending to a passerby who had taken ill).
 I also worked on varying focal points and DOF.
 I must take the tripod next time as I want to see what I can achieve working with slow shutter speeds in a busy, colourful cafe.

 In a week that saw a “Celebrity Milliner” pay the price for assuming that the testosterone-fuelled, bellowing inhabitants of Richmond Park are up for selfies; I made certain to observe health & safety considerations at all times.
 When shooting in the park and on the high street, I made sure not to block pathways or pavements or present an obstacle to others.
-Ditto shooting in the Cafe: I ensured I was either not in the way of waiters and other customers or that they were aware of my presence.
+Ditto shooting in the Cafe: I ensured I was either not in the way of waiters and other customers and that they were aware of my presence.
 I also paid due care to my own safety by ensuring that I was fully aware of my surroundings and never in a position where I could be hit by oncoming traffic or wayward slabs of cake, or attacked by a rutting stag.